-Table 9-1 describes the range of functions that perform aggregate calculations.
+Table 10-1 describes the range of functions that perform aggregate calculations.
 In BIRT Studio, you can perform aggregate calculations across the data rows in a group, section, or across an entire report table.

-Table 9-1 Aggregate functions
+Table 10-1 Aggregate functions

 Aggregate function Description AVERAGE Returns the average, or mean for a set of data rows.
 For example, if a report column contains values 5, 2, 7, and 10, AVERAGE returns 6.
 COUNT Counts the number of data rows.
 If a column contains values 5, 2, 7, and 10, COUNT returns 4.
 COUNTDISTINCT Counts the number of unique values in a set of data rows.
 If a report column contains values 5, 2, 5, 7, and 10, COUNTDISTINCT returns 4.
 FIRST Returns the first value in set of data rows.
 If a report column contains data rows 5, 2, 7, and 10, FIRST returns 5.
+LAST Returns the last value in a set of data rows.
+If a report column contains data row values 2, 5, 7, and 10, LAST returns 10.